sjg20/u-boot-concept/doc/usage/bootflow.rst

     without partition tables (e.g. network) this field is 0.

 Name:
     Name of the bootflow.
-This is generated from the bootmethod appended with the partition information
+This is generated from the bootdevice appended with the partition information

 Filename: